DaveSimoes/iphone15-Pro/README.md

 - Vite
 - Tailwind CSS

-## <a name="features">🔋 Features</a>
+## <a name="features"> Features</a>

-👉 **Custom Video Carousel (made with GSAP)**: Engage users with a unique and interactive video carousel developed using GSAP for a personalized browsing experience.
+ - Custom Video Carousel (made with GSAP)**: Engage users with a unique and interactive video carousel developed using GSAP for a personalized browsing experience.

-👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.
+ - Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

-👉 **Beautiful Subtle Smooth Animations using GSAP**: Enhanced user experience with seamless and captivating animations powered by GSAP.
+- Beautiful Subtle Smooth Animations using GSAP**: Enhanced user experience with seamless and captivating animations powered by GSAP.

-👉 **3D Model Rendering with Different Colors and Sizes**: Explore the iPhone 15 Pro from every angle with dynamic 3D rendering, offering various color and size options.
+- 3D Model Rendering with Different Colors and Sizes**: Explore the iPhone 15 Pro from every angle with dynamic 3D rendering, offering various color and size options.

 and many more, including code architecture and reusability

-## <a name="quick-start">🤸 Quick Start</a>
+## <a name="quick-start"> Quick Start</a>

 Follow these steps to set up the project locally on your machine.